xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 !!! note ""
     Getting started guide briefly shows the most commonly used features.
     Advanced description of guicey concepts may be found in [the concepts section](concepts.md).
-    If you are migrating from dropwizard-guice, read [migration guide](guide/dg-migration.md).

 ## Installation